-Consider this scenario: Despite your best efforts, your custom injection molder is missing deadlines or producing or assembling your project at an unacceptable error rate.
-Perhaps it's just costing you a lot more than you had budgeted.
-In any case, it just isn't working out.
-What are your options, and can you really afford to switch to a new manufacturing partner?
+Consider this scenario: Despite your best efforts, your custom injection molder continues to miss critical deadlines or is producing and assembling your project at an unacceptable error rate.
+Bottom line: It costs you much more than you had budgeted and has become a problem that needs to be fixed.

 Moving On Isn't So Hard

-The ideal solution is one in which the existing supplier, new supplier and customer are able to openly communicate while maintaining all your deliverables in the process.
-However, when this is not possible, having a supplier that has experience with this type of transaction is extremely invaluable.
+The ideal solution is one where the existing supplier, new supplier, and customer can openly communicate while maintaining all your deliverables.
+However, when this is impossible, having a supplier experienced with this type of transaction is invaluable.
 There is no substitute for experience and comprehensive planning.

 Take It Step-by-Step

 The first step is establishing a sufficient inventory buffer before transferring the business.
 You want to avoid getting caught with too few parts on hand and causing an interruption in your business.
 At this stage, the current and new suppliers have specific responsibilities to ensure a smooth handoff.